luapower/luapower-all/mmap.md

 	* if given, must be >= 0 or an error is raised.
 	* must be aligned to a page boundary or an error is raised.
 	* ignored when mapping the pagefile.
-* `name`: name of the memory map (optional): using the same name in two different processes (or in the same process) gives access to the same memory.
 * `addr`: address to use (optional; an error is raised if zero).
+* `tagname`: name of the memory map (optional; cannot be used with `file`;
+must not contain slashes or backslashes): using the same name in two different processes (or in the same process) gives access to the same memory.

 Returns an object with the fields: